MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/w-classes.md

 #### Remarks

 The parameters string format is Parameter1=Value1, Parameter2=Value2, and so on.
-CTS will ignore passed, unrecognized parameters.
+Objects will ignore passed, unrecognized parameters.

 ### Method readPermissions